netlify/build/packages/config/docs/file_paths.md

 - The production builds: this is a temporary directory inside `/tmp`
 - The CLI: this is `.netlify/functions/`, relative to the build directory

+## Builder functions source directory

+Location of the Netlify Builder functions source files.

+Its value is (from highest to lowest priority):

+- `builders.directory` property in `netlify.toml`
+- `netlify/builders`, providing this directory exists

+Can be `undefined`.

+## Builder functions destination directory

+Where Netlify Functions are bundled.

+In:

+- The production builds: this is a temporary directory inside `/tmp`
+- The CLI: this is `.netlify/builders/`, relative to the build directory

 ## Edge handlers source directory

 Location of the Edge handlers source files.